nuejs/nue/packages/nuejs.org/docs/css-best-practices.md

   </div>

-Clean HTML is significantly easier to work with.
-Just strip all redundancy.
-Use class names on the root element only and let CSS selectors do their job.
+Clean HTML is significantly easier to read and work with.
+Only use a class name on the root element and let CSS selectors do the rest.
 It's surprising how little class names you need with clean, semantic markup.
 This website, for example, has only four class names on the global scope: "grid", "card", "stack", and "note".

-"Global namespace pollution" is a myth and is easy to avoid with a clean CSS structure.
+"Global namespace pollution" is essentially a myth and is trivial to avoid.